Personal Subject Pronouns & Grammatical Gender

 In a previous entry, we explained that grammatical gender classification in Spanish follows the binary feminine/masculine distinction.
 When referring to ourselves and other people (but also animals and personified objects), the linguistic, grammatical distinction between feminine and masculine is extended to what we know as social gender, by which we identify people within the traditionally pre-established male/female binary.

-This kind of identification typically relies on assumptions based on a person’s appearance or name.
-These assumptions are not always correct, and the act of making such assumptions (even if correct) may be harmful.
+This kind of identification typically relies on subconscious assumptions based on a person’s appearance or name.
+These assumptions are the result of our social environment, the ways in which we have been socialised, and the act of making such assumptions (even if correct) may be harmful.
 This is why, in English there is an increasing awareness about how sharing one’s personal pronouns of choice can help other people avoid these assumptions and respect everyone’s right to be identified accordingly.

 The traditional subject pronoun system in English is a clear example of how this works: